pmorissette/bt/docs/source/intro.rst

     [5 rows x 2 columns]

 Once we have our data, we will create our strategy.
-The **Strategy** object contains the strategy logic by combining various **Algos**.
+The :class:`Strategy <bt.core.Strategy>` object contains the strategy logic by combining various :class:`Algos <bt.core.Algo>`.

 .. code:: python

     # create the strategy